ZxZhou4150/Redeconve/README.md

 Deconvolution of spatial transcriptomics at single-cell resolution.

 * This package is still under development.
+Now the basic functions are complete and we will include more functions and optimization in the future.
+* To see codes analyzing the paper, please refer to https://codeocean.com/capsule/5481250/tree (not published yet).

 ### History